shakeebparwez/chatter-verse-mern/README.md

    npm run dev
    ```

-5. **Visit `http://localhost:3000`** in your web browser to access Chatterverse.
+5. **Visit `http://localhost:3000`** in your web browser to access ChatterVerse.

 ## Contributing

-We welcome contributions from the open-source community to enhance ChatterVerse further.
+I welcome contributions from the open-source community to enhance ChatterVerse further.
 If you find any bugs, have suggestions, or want to add new features, please submit a pull request.

 ## Acknowledgements

-We extend our gratitude to the developers of the technologies used in this project, as well as the open-source community for their valuable contributions.
+I extend my gratitude to the developers of the technologies used in this project, as well as the open-source community for their valuable contributions.

 ---

 Thank you for choosing ChatterVerse!
-We hope you enjoy using it as much as we enjoyed building it.
+I hope you enjoy using it as much as I enjoyed building it.
 If you have any questions or need assistance, feel free to contact me at **shakeebparwez@gmail.com**.

 Happy chatting! 😃🎉